DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 ##Bit shift
 **Only the A and B variables may be shifted and shifts are limited to 1 to 4 bits.**

-The value in the variable (A or B) are shifted 1 to 4 bits to the left or right.
-The update is made in place, changing variable's value directly.
+The value in the variable (A or B) is shifted 1 to 4 bits to the left or right.
+The update is made in place, changing the variable's value directly.
 The form is:

 `BITSHIFT *variable_name* *direction* *bit_count*`